 On June 4, 2011, Venerable Chodron and members of the Abbey community attended the Vesak Day observance of the Airway Heights Correctional Center Buddhist group.

 Judy, the volunteer coordinator, laughs often.
-Clearly, she has a heart that delights in sharing, filled with loving kindness, as she helps the inmates connect to the Dharma.
+Clearly, she has a heart that delights in sharing, filled with loving kindness, as she helps incarcerated people connect to the Dharma.
 On June 4, Venerable Chonyi and I, visitors to the 16th annual Vesak celebration, pass through security and arrive in a room filled with peace and color.
-The room is pulsating with beauty and care—inmates’ paintings on the walls, energized people, an altar brimming with offerings and a vibrant, multi-colored rice mandala with a red “tam” on the table.
+The room is pulsating with beauty and care—paintings on the walls, energized people, an altar brimming with offerings and a vibrant, multi-colored rice mandala with a red “tam” on the table.
 Keith’s newest “thangka” painting literally glows on the wall.
 Lama Lakshey Zangpo of Tsinta Mani Choling is sitting near Judy in his maroon robes, smiling.

 The perfection of generosity is a mind perfectly free of attachment and stinginess, that joyfully, without any hesitation, wants to give.